jonasjohansson/11.igem.se/pages/wiki/project/notebook.md

 -   9/7 New primers for overlap extension ordered and will a different cloning method will be tried.
 -   10/7 We were advised to do larger PCR reactions, not to purify after digestion, use T4 ligase at 16C overnight and not to exceed the total reaction volume of 20ul and to try different molar rations.
 And to use much bigger volumes of insert and vector.
 -   15/7 AraC3 was isolated from The iGEM kit, to be used as the standard cloning vector.
--   16/7-22/7 We tried to clone all biobricks into either the C3 or AraC3 vector in 1:3 ratio and 1:5 ratio and there is a lot of background signaling.
+-   16/7-22/7 We tried to clone all BioBricks into either the C3 or AraC3 vector in 1:3 ratio and 1:5 ratio and there is a lot of background signaling.
 -   18/7 Charactarization started.
 Sequencing results revealed that we had not inserted our desired brick.
 -   25/7 Used Phusion ad Pfu polymerases to do colony pcr.
 Pfu PCR was unsuccessful at the chosen annealing temperature.
 All colonies were negative.
 -   31/7 Added an initial cell lysis step of colonies to the Colony PCR protocol.